shrutinarad16/Metacrafter_ETH-AVX-Module-1/README.md

 ## Explaination of Errorhandling_ETH+AVX Code
 ### Project Short Summary
 This is Third Module of Metacrafter Course
-We learnt Error Handling in Etherium.
+We learned Error Handling in Etherium.

 ## Knowledge of different keywords used in error handling